Promoting Fundamental British Values

 Ormiston Meridian Academy (OMA) approaches the promotion of fundamental British values in line with the Government’s PREVENT theme of the anti-terrorist strategy CONTEST.
 These British Values are; democracy; individual liberty; the rule of law; mutual respect; tolerance of those with different faiths and belief.

-Each is defined below and placed in a school context through the use of examples.
+Each is defined below and placed in an academy context through the use of examples.
 It is, without question, everyone’s duty to ensure they do not undermine these fundamental British values as detailed in the current Teacher Standards Part Two: Personal and Professional Conduct.

 Every curriculum area within the Academy has a detailed overview of how they promote fundamental British values in their lessons.
 Details of these are available upon request.